 Immunisation providers wishing to become an approved yellow fever vaccination clinic must contact their local Public Health Unit on 1300 066 055.
 Only those providers who are approved by the Public Health Unit, and are issued an individually numbered stamp, are authorised to provide yellow fever vaccination.

-Further information on yellow fever for travelers and professionals can be found in the Australian Government's Yellow Fever fact sheet.
+Further information on yellow fever for travellers and professionals can be found in the Australian Government's Yellow Fever fact sheet.
 The webpage also contains details for approved yellow fever providers to order the International Certificate of Vaccination or Prophylaxis in the form approved by WHO.

 Q Fever is caused by a bacterium, Coxiella burnetii, that can be spread to humans from cattle, sheep and goats.
 Workers in the meat and livestock industries are most at risk of Q Fever.